Advocating for a healthy environment through innovative community and policy action that values all people.

 “We need a vision that recognizes that we are at one of the great turning points in human history when the survival of our planet and the restoration of our humanity require a great sea change in our ecological, economic, political, and spiritual values.”

 First National People of Color Environmental Leadership Summit (1991)

 How Michigan’s First Environmental Justice Organization Came to Be

-Because Detroiters Working for Environmental Justice has been active for over two decades in the community and has played an integral role in Detroit’s environmental movement, it’s important for us to honor and acknowledge those who made our creation possible.
-Detroit’s People of Color Environmental Justice Organization, formed in 1991, was the original group that established the work of Environmental Justice in Detroit.
+Detroiters Working for Environmental Justice has been active for nearly three decades and has played an integral role in Detroit’s environmental movement.
+We owe much to our founders and it’s important to recognize and honor them.
+Prior to our official creation, Detroit’s People of Color Environmental Justice Organization, formed in 1991, was the original group that established the work of environmental justice in Detroit.
 It was composed of the following individuals: